karpathy/llm.c/README.md

 # llm.c

 LLM training in simple, pure C/CUDA.
 There is no need for 245MB of PyTorch or 107MB of cPython.
-Training GPT-2 (CPU, fp32) is ~1,000 lines of clean code in a single file, and training it on GPU is ~2,000 lines (adds CUDA kernels).
-It compiles and runs instantly, and exactly matches the PyTorch reference implementation.
+Training GPT-2 (CPU, fp32) is ~1,000 lines of clean code in the single file [train_gpt2.c](train_gpt2.c), and training it on GPU is ~2,000 lines (adds CUDA kernels) in [train_gpt2.cu](train_gpt2.cu).
+The code compiles and runs instantly, it exactly matches the PyTorch reference implementation, and it ~matches the speed of (compiled) PyTorch (fp32, no flash attention).
 I chose GPT-2 as the first working example because it is the grand-daddy of LLMs, the first time the modern stack was put together.

 Currently, we are working on: